 At Seacliff Inspections, we pride ourselves in providing the very best home inspection service in Windsor, Ontario and surrounding area.
 The property buying process doesn't need to be stressful and complicated.
 Choosing a qualified, honest, and experienced home inspector can give you the knowledge and confidence you need to make sound real estate purchasing decisions.Read more...

-This set of ten exclusive services from Seacliff Inspections is designed to enhance the standard home inspection and protect the home buyer even after you move in.
+This set of exclusive services from Seacliff Inspections is designed to enhance the standard home inspection and protect you, the home buyer, even after you move in.
 These services go above and beyond the standards of a typical home inspection, and are more likely to uncover and protect you against issues that are not readily visible in the home at the time of the inspection.Read more...

 Windsor Home Inspections